10 tips on target group analysis

 7. Carry out in-depth interviews

-10. Evaluate and refine
+10. Evaluate and adjust

 More from our PR Handbook